Gabriela Sepúlveda

 Gabriela Sepúlveda (born September 21, 1999) is an American singer-songwriter, and actress of Mexican-Chilean descent singing in both Spanish as well as English.
-In June 2022, she was the recipient of the award, Revelación Juvenil Del Año en Regional Mexicano (Youth Revelation of Regional Mexican Music of the Year) at Grandeza Hispana International Awards held in Mexico City in June 2022.
+She first gained national and international recognition performing on major television reality shows including the popular Saturday night Univision program, Sabádo Gigante, Tengo Talento Mucho Talento in 2011), La Voz Kids in 2013 and American Idol in 2016.
 Sepulveda made her acting debut in 2017 for the Telemundo network series, Jenni Rivera: Mariposa de Barrio, where she played, Jenicka López, the youngest daughter of Mexican-American singer, Jenni Rivera.
-She became the first person to sing, Miley Cyrus's hit song, “The Climb” in Spanish from the feature film Hannah Montana: The Movie, obtaining rights from the Walt Disney Company in 2012 to approve to Spanish adaption.
 She is known for performing the U.S. anthem for the San Francisco Bay Area sport's teams the San Francisco Giants, the San Francisco 49ers, the San Jose Earthquakes, the San Jose Sharks, and the Oakland A's.
-Sepulveda was only 8 when she first gained recognition performing on television shows.
-Her first major television participation was on the popular Saturday night Univision program, Sabádo Gigante, where she would go on to perform at four times.
-She would later participate in La Voz Kids in 2013 and American Idol in 2016.
+She became the first person to sing, Miley Cyrus's hit song, “The Climb” in Spanish from the feature film Hannah Montana: The Movie, obtaining rights from the Walt Disney Company in 2012 to approve to Spanish adaptation.

+In June 2022, she was the recipient of the award, Revelación Juvenil Del Año en Regional Mexicano (Youth Revelation of Regional Mexican Music of the Year) at Grandeza Hispana International Awards held in Mexico City in June 2022.
 Sepulveda has collaborated with Spanish recording artist and record producer, Abraham Mateo, in 2012 for the song "Un 5 De Agosto."
 A song dedicated to the 33 rescued Chilean Miners from the Copiapó Mining Incident.
 Sepulveda has also collaborated with major Regional Mexican artists including Luis Coronel in July 2022 with his song, "Mi Niña Traviesa," during his concert at the Stanislaus County Fair, the Grammy winning Regional Mexican band, Banda Los Sebastianes, with the song from Grupo Liberación, "Ese Loco Soy Yo" during their concert at Salinas Sports Complex.
 Sepulveda has opened concerts for regional mexican artists Charlie Zaa, El Dasa, Banda Los Sebastianes and has been invited various times to sing the U.S. She has been featured on several radio shows, talk shows, and magazines including Acceso Total, Dante Night Show, Otra Noche con Ustedes, Mañana Latina, Famosos, Buenos Días con Celina, Stereo Play Beat, El Show International de Paula Maruri, Encuentro en la Bahía, El Show Pistolero de Chicago, Comunidad del Valle, and in La Bamba Magazine.